-In other words, from 5 to 10 times the observation capacity that the best telescope currently has, but with a sensitivity limit up to 2000 times greater.
-This huge deployment of forces will allow not only to observe and search habitable planets in a wider belt (200 light years), but also to measure their surface and atmosphere: a bit like looking directly in search of extraterrestrial life.
-I am convinced that the presence of intelligent life in the universe is an obvious and inevitable detail, and that our 'meeting' with civilizations other than ours depends on time: maybe there will be no spaceships landings like in science fiction films, but one day we could take a photo of friends very far away.
+In other words, from 5 to 10 times the observation capacity that the best current telescope can currently boast, but with a sensitivity limit up to 2000 times greater.
+This enormous deployment of forces will allow not only to observe and search habitable planets in a wider belt (200 light years), but also to measure their surface and atmosphere: a bit like looking directly in search of extraterrestrial life.
+I am convinced that the presence of intelligent life in the universe is an obvious and inevitable detail, and that our 'encounter' with civilizations other than ours depends on time: maybe there won't be spaceship landings like in science fiction films, but one day we could take a picture of some very far away friends.

 And start thinking: how do we tell them we're here?

 Well: the problem will arise in no less than 20 years: the eye of the ATLAST is expected to be launched on an intermediate date between 2025 and 2035.
 Our nice telescope will position itself in a geostationary orbit and will start looking around until to 2055.
 I could be 80 when he retires.
 Better not to think about it :)